A living document on how to juggle these damned things.

 .
 This

-ostensibly attacker-controlled).
-Yes, I am aware of the irony that the ciphertext is bound by the
+attacker-controlled).
+Yes, I am aware of the irony that the ciphertext is

 -secure or X-BIND-CT-PK